chaseberry/godot-voxel-importer/README.md

 Imports each separate object as a Mesh in a MeshLibrary

 ### Objects as Meshes
+Imports each object as a Mesh.
+The first object becomes the imported Mesh, the remaining objects are imported as Mesh files in the local folder, unless overriden.

 ### Objects as Mesh Libraries
+Imports each object as a Mesh Library, with each frame being a Mesh in the library.
+The first object becomes the imported Mesh Library, the remaining objects are imported as Mesh Library files in the local folder, unless overriden.

 ### Packed Scene
+Imports the entire Voxel file as a packed scene.
+Each object is imported, respecting transforms & rotations from the imported file, as either meshes, or mesh libraries, depending on settings.

 Import Options
 --------------